 4. Tuna Pouches and Whole Grain Crackers

-Bumble Bee makes wild-caught, lower-sodium tuna packets that don’t require draining, some with seasoning and some without.
+Bumble Bee makes wild-caught, lower-sodium tuna packets that don’t require draining, with some seasoned and some unseasoned.
 Pair with whole-grain crackers for filling fiber.

 Why I Like It

-- Wild-caught skip-jack tuna is a good source of omega-3 fat, which reduces inflammation.
+- Wild-caught skipjack tuna is a good source of omega-3 fatty acids, which are associated with lower levels of inflammation.

 - Another shelf-stable, portable protein option.